incredablechris/marist-mscs621-ciacobellis/final_project/secure_gateway.md

 2. Configuring Source and Target Destinations.
 3. Initiating the gateway through a Terminal Shell with Docker.

-*To install Docker on your local machine, please visit [Docker](https://docs.docker.com/docker-for-mac/install/) here.
+*To install Docker on your local machine [ if you are using macOS ], please visit [Docker](https://docs.docker.com/docker-for-mac/install/) here.